-The best 2% cash back business credit card is Capital One Spark Cash for Business because it offers unlimited 2% cash back on all purchases and waives its $95 annual fee for the first year.
-It also offers a $500 cash bonus for spending $5,000 in the first 3 months and another $1,500 bonus for spending $50,000 in the first 6 months.
+The best 2% cash back business credit card is the Capital One® Spark® Cash for Business because it offers unlimited 2% cash back on all purchases and has an annual fee of $0 intro for 1st yr, $95 after.
+It also offers a $500 cash bonus for spending $4,500 in the first 3 months.

 There aren’t any more business cards that offer 2% cash back on every purchase.
 But there are a few that offer 2% or more cash back on select purchases.
-For example, the Ink Business Cash credit card offers 2% cash back on the first $25,000 spent on combined gas station and restaurant purchases each year.
-It also gives 5% back on the first $25,000 spent on combined office supply, internet, cable and phone service purchases per year.
-And there’s unlimited 1% back on everything else.
+For example, the Ink Business Cash® Credit Card offers 2% cash back on the first $25,000 spent on combined gas station and restaurant purchases each year.
+It also gives 5% cash back on the first $25,000 spent on combined office supply, internet, cable and phone service purchases per year.
+And there’s unlimited 1% cash back on everything else.

 Some cards offer 2% back in miles too.
 But you should choose a card based on more than whether it gives 2% back in rewards.
 Don’t forget about fees, rates, business benefits, etc.